selfridgeoya/Threat-Hunt-The-Broker/README.md

 Finding

-Tool loaded in memory:
+Tool loaded in memory: SharpChrome

-SharpChrome

 SharpChrome is a credential extraction utility that targets browser-stored secrets.

-🚩 Host Process
+### 🚩 Host Process

+The credential theft tool was injected into a legitimate process.

 Investigation

 DeviceEvents
 | where DeviceName in ("as-pc1","as-pc2","as-srv")